 1 tablespoon unsalted butter

 2 tablespoons olive oil, divided

-2 cups chicken stock (or water for vegetarian option)
+2 cups chicken stock (or mushroom stock for vegetarian version)

 1 medium yellow beet, about 8 ounces, peeled and diced

 2 tablespoons chopped Italian parsley, plus extra for garnish

 1/4 cup crumbled fresh goat cheese or feta, optional